NuGet/docs.microsoft.com-nuget/docs/consume-packages/Reinstalling-and-Updating-Packages.md

 You have several choices for how to update and reinstall NuGet packages.
 Common methods include NuGet Package Manager UI options, the NuGet Package Manager Console, and the NuGet (Command Line Interface) CLI.

+### Package Manager UI

+In addition to the Console interface, the Package Manager UI also provides menu options to install, update, and uninstall packages.

+- To update a package, open the **Updates** tab, choose one or more packages, then select **Update**.

+- To reinstall a package, first uninstall the package and then install it again.
+Open the **Installed** tab, choose a package and record its name, then select **Uninstall**.
+Switch to the **Browse** tab and search for the package name, choose the package, then select **Install**.

 ### Package Manager Console

 You can access the Package Manager Console under **Tools** > **NuGet Package Manager** > **Package Manager Console**.